 Every music producer, experienced or not, comes upon the same dilemma at one point or another; which studio monitors should they buy?
 This all depends on quite a few factors, but the most important one for many of us is the price.
 So we took some time to look into what are the best mid-level studio monitors in a great price range.

 Of course price is a major factor, but checking out the specifications of each brand can help you make a more calculated decision.
 Quality of sound is of the utmost importance when selecting studio monitors and below you will find some of the best available.
 Bad sound could lead to bad tracks.

 Yamaha HS Series:

-- Yamaha's studio monitors are extremely popular with producers, with clean mids and highs, they emit a clean sound.
+- Yamaha's studio monitors are extremely popular with producers and with clean mids and highs, they emit a clean sound.
 These speakers, especially the HS8 and HS7s have very high sound quality, although they may need to be accompanied by a sub for more accurate bass.
 They are affordable and regarded by many as being of "professional" quality as well.

 Price: Hs7 ~$599 (pair)

 KRK Rokit Series: